FedEx shooting: Indianapolis suspect identified as 19-year-old Brandon Scott Hole

-INDIANAPOLIS - Police scoured a Fedex facility in Indianapolis and interviewed scores of witnesses Friday in search of a motive for the latest mass shooting to rock the U.S., as family members of the eight victims spent agonizing hours waiting for word on their loved ones.
+Coroners released the names of the victims late Friday.
+Four of them were members of Indianapolis' Sikh community — another blow to the Asian American community that comes a month after six people of Asian descent were killed in a mass shooting in the Atlanta area and amid ongoing attacks against Asian Americans amid the coronavirus pandemic.

-Authorities have identified the suspect in the shooting at an Indianapolis FedEx facility as 19-year-old Brandon Scott Hole of Indiana.
-Two law enforcement officials briefed on the matter provided the identity to The Associated Press.
+The Marion County Coroner's office identified the dead as Matthew R Alexander, 32; Samaria Blackwell, 19; Amarjeet Johal, 66; Jasvinder Kaur, 64; Jaswinder Singh, 68; Amarjit Skhon, 48; Karlie Smith, 19; and John Weisert, 74.

-The investigators are searching a home in Indianapolis associated with Hole and have seized evidence, including desktop computers and other electronic media, the officials said.
-The officials could not discuss the matter publicly and spoke to the AP on condition of anonymity.
+The shooter was identified as Brandon Scott Hole of Indianapolis, Deputy Police Chief Craig McCartt told a news conference.
+Investigators searched a home in Indianapolis associated with Hole and seized evidence, including desktop computers and other electronic media, McCartt said.
+The home is located in a neighborhood of midcentury houses near Interstate 465.

-Friday afternoon, the FBI said that last year it questioned Hole.
-Paul Keenan, the special agent in charge of the FBI’s Indianapolis field office, said that agents questioned Hole after his mother called police to say that her son might commit "suicide by cop."
-He says agents questioned Hole based on items found in his bedroom.
-He did not elaborate on what those items were.
-No crime was identified and the FBI says it did not identify Hole as espousing a racially motivated ideology.
+Hole began firing randomly at people in the parking lot of the FedEx facility late Thursday, killing four, before entering the building, fatally shooting four more people and then turning the gun on himself, McCartt said.
+He said the shooter apparently killed himself shortly before police entered the building.
+He said he did not know if Hole owned the gun legally.

 Advertisement